iMac Pro Discontinued

 CPU and GPU

-The iMac Pro uses Intel Xeon-W processors with 8, 10, 14, and 18 core chips available as optional configurations with Turbo Boost up to 4.5GHz and up to 42MB of cache.
-The Intel-W is Intel's new workstation-class processor, introduced in August of 2017.
+The iMac Pro uses Intel Xeon-W processors with 10, 14, and 18 core chips available as optional configurations with Turbo Boost up to 4.5GHz and up to 42MB of cache.
+The Intel-W is an Intel workstation-class processor, introduced in August of 2017.
 The Intel Xeon-W processors use an LGA2066 socket and are built on Skylake-SP architecture.
 The iMac Pro's CPU is not soldered, but it may not be user replaceable as Apple is using custom hardware.

-With the advanced thermal cooling built into the iMac Pro, it supports AMD's newest Radeon Pro Vega, the most advanced graphics ever used in a Mac.
-It includes a next-generation compute core and up to 16GB of on-package high-bandwidth memory (HBM2) and 400GB/s memory bandwidth.
+With the advanced thermal cooling built into the iMac Pro, it supports AMD's newest Radeon Pro Vega and it includes a next-generation compute core and up to 16GB of on-package high-bandwidth memory (HBM2) and 400GB/s memory bandwidth.

 The high-end Radeon Pro Vega 64 delivers 11 teraflops of single-precision computing power and up to 22 teraflops of half-precision computation performance, meaning it's powerful enough for real-time 3D rendering and immersive, high frame rate VR.
 The iMac Pro, like Apple's new iMacs, supports VR hardware.